01 of 10

 Back in the old days, drywall was fastened to studs with hammer and nail.
 Today, professional drywall installers use screw guns that automatically load up a new screw whenever they are ready for the next one.
-You would be lucky if you had such a type of screw gun.
-Certainly, for any major drywall installation project, you may want to rent such a screw gun from a rental yard.
+For any major drywall installation project, you may want to rent such a screw gun.

 It is also nice to have a clutch on the cordless drill so that the bit will stop turning at a certain point, rather than stripping the screw head.
 Corded drills will cause you frustration if trying to use them for drywall projects for two reasons: the cord and the difficulty of controlling torque on the drill.Continue to 6 of 10 below.

 06 of 10

 Mesh sanding sheets fit on the end of the sander with wing nuts.
 Then, the sander and a sanding pole screw together.

 Tip: Regular broom handles have the same thread and will work rather than having to buy a specialized “sanding pole.”

 The sanding sheets come in two types, both of which you will need: coarse fiberglass mesh with open holes, and sheets that look just like ordinary sandpaper.
 The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface....
 The sandpaper type of sheet is necessary for finer sanding.
 It takes much longer for the drywall dust to cake on this fine surface, and it is possible to occasionally clean it with a whisk broom.Continue to 7 of 10 below.